 Negotiating that first contract can be challenging and you’ll need a lot of patience during these early stages.
 But it’s important to know your rights.

-Thinking of unionizing?
-Or want to know more about negotiating that first contract?
-We’re here every step of the way: get in touch with us.
+Thinking of unionizing or want to know more about negotiating with your employer?
+We’re here to guide you through every step of the unionizing process: get in touch with us.

-What’s next in the process: 5 Steps to Organization Your Co-Workers
+What’s next in the process: 5 Steps to Organizing Your Co-Workers